suramrit/suramritLearnsGo/README.md

 Mixing in some solutions to common LeetCode problems.

-	+ Monotonic Arrays(E) --
+	+
 	+

-Eventually and hopefully, I will also be designing and making some web services written in golang.
+Eventually and hopefully, I will also be designing and making some web services written in golang.(Update: Considering the significant size this repo has taken, I will use a separate repo for this purpose, but the foundations for that would be laid here)

 Feel free to use this code to learn if you are a student, complying with the rules and regulations of your school and class.